MateuszKukiela/cars_api/README.md

-# yet_another_twitter_clone
+# cars_api
-Totally not a twitter clone
+For your cars related needs

 ## About

-This is a simple API allowing registered users to post messages.
+This is a simple API allowing adding cars to a database and rating them.
-Unregistered users can only view messages.

 ## Usage

-To view whole API documentation use go to [/docs/](http://fast-fjord-08287.herokuapp.com/docs/)
+To view whole API documentation use go to [/docs/](http://afternoon-beach-36358.herokuapp.com/docs/)

 Short summary below:

-To be able to post you have to create an account:
-* POST /users/ and in body use json like this: {"username": \<your_username>, "password": \<your_password>}

-To login you can use BasicAuth

-To get posts and post posts yourself use:

-* GET /posts/  to get all posts in paginated view
-* GET /posts/\<id> to get content of given post
-* POST /posts/ and in body use json like this: {"content": \<your message up to 160 characters>}
+POST /cars
+* Request body should contain car make and model name e.g. {"make":"Volkswagen", "model":"Golf"}

+POST /rate
+* Add a rate for a car from 1 to 5 e.g. {"car":<car_id>, "rating":<1-5>}

+GET /cars
+* Will fetch list of all cars already present in application database with their current average rate

+GET /popular
+* Will return top 10 cars already present in the database ranking based on number of rates

-You are welcome to test this API at: [http://fast-fjord-08287.herokuapp.com/](http://fast-fjord-08287.herokuapp.com/) There is an already registered user for your convenience login:test password:test
+You are welcome to test this API at: [http://afternoon-beach-36358.herokuapp.com/](http://afternoon-beach-36358.herokuapp.com/)

-There is also standard django admin available: [http://fast-fjord-08287.herokuapp.com/admin](http://fast-fjord-08287.herokuapp.com/admin)
+There is also standard django admin available: [http://afternoon-beach-36358.herokuapp.com/admin](http://afternoon-beach-36358.herokuapp.com/admin)

 ## Local development

 This app is made for heroku deployment, but for local development it uses docker-compose.
+Docker uses requirements_dev.txt ad for production on heroku we use requirements.txt.
 Remember to fill .env.sample and rename it to .env
 Then: